jpiolho/FTEQCC-Setup/README.md

 You can find the latest build in the releases.

 The msi setup is intended to be compatible with [Winget](https://github.com/microsoft/winget-cli).
-Although that's still a work in progress.
+Currently has been tested in a private repository using [Wingetty](https://github.com/thilojaeggi/WinGetty)

 ## What does the setup do?
 The msi setup installs FTEQCC as a normal app on your computer.
 It includes both console and gui version.